Search This Blog

 • Delay in hardware/software delivery (scheduled risk)

-1. Reactive Risk Strategy ("Fix-it-later approach")
+i) Reactive Risk Management ("Fix-it-later approach")

 • In Reactive approach, no major effort is made to identify or plan for risks beforehand.
 This approach is also called as the crisis management approach.